quiptobasco/Week-9-README-Generator/README.md

 - [License](#license)

 ## Description
-A CLI application to generate a quality README filr for your project using the provided answers to the prompts.
+A CLI application to generate a quality README file for your project using the provided answers to the prompts.

 ## Screenshots
 ![screenshot](./assets/images/screenshot.PNG)